Zero New Poster: Shahrukh Khan Aka 'Bauua Singh' Plants A Kiss On Anushka Sharma's Forehead

 - Mahindra Alturas G4 Review First Drive — The Benchmark For Future Mahindra SUVs?

 Awww!!!
-That's what you will end up saying after looking at the new poster of Zero featuring Shahrukh Khan and Anushka Sharma.
-In the poster, Shahrukh Khan aka 'Bauua Singh' can be seen plating a kiss on Anushka Sharma's head and boy, we can't stop drooling over them.
+That's what you will end up saying after seeing the new poster of Zero featuring Shahrukh Khan and Anushka Sharma.
+In the poster, Shahrukh Khan aka 'Bauua Singh' is seen planting a kiss on Anushka Sharma's forehead and boy, we can't stop drooling over them.

 Shahrukh Khan shared the picture and captioned it as saying, "Bauua ka pyaar hai, Aafia ussi ke naam hai. #MereNaamTu out tomorrow. @anushkasharma @katrinakaif @aanandlrai @redchilliesent @cypplofficial."
-Anushka Sharma also shared the same posetr and rather gave a quirky caption that reads, "Jitna ye poora hai uss se lamba toh Aafia Yusufzai Bhinder ka naam hai, phir bhi mujhe kehta hai tu mere naam hai. #MereNaamTu, coming out tomorrow!"
+Anushka Sharma also shared the same poster and rather gave a quirky caption that reads, "Jitna ye poora hai uss se lamba toh Aafia Yusufzai Bhinder ka naam hai, phir bhi mujhe kehta hai tu mere naam hai. #MereNaamTu, coming out tomorrow!"

-Aren't you people excited for Zero's first song 'Mera Naam Tu' featuring Shahrukh & Anushka?
-We're that this romantic number will hit the chartbuster.
+Aren't you people excited about Zero's first song 'Mera Naam Tu' featuring Shahrukh & Anushka?
+We're and this romantic number will surely be a chartbuster.
 What do you think?
 Do tell us in the comments section below!

-Meanwhile, check out netizen's reaction to the Zero's new poster:
+Meanwhile, check out netizens' reactions to the Zero's new poster:

 A twitterati wrote, "Issshh How happy I am Shah The picture itself makes me so emotional, I have fallen in love with the song at the exact moment it appeared while watching the Trailer first timeBauua ka Pyaar hai, Beshumaar hai You are mine Bauua, Till I exist."